 The short answer of what cooling system is best for a data center is evaporative cooling.
 Evaporative cooling is highly effective, and it’s also incredibly efficient.

 At the heart of your evaporative cooling system is the evaporative cooling media, which determines the effectiveness and efficiency of the system.
-Choose Kuul Evolved FirePro™ evaporative media to combine effective cooling, efficient operation, and industry-standard fire resistance for your data center’s cooling.
+Choose Kuul FirePro™ evaporative media to combine effective cooling, efficient operation, and industry-standard fire resistance for your data center’s cooling.

 Want to learn more about incorporating Kuul into your data center cooling?
 Please contact us today for questions or to make an order.